MicroFocus/alm-octane-csharp-rest-sdk/readme.md

 ## Test Project

-To run the test project the correct details need to be added to the `Hpe.Nga.Api.Core.Tests\App.config` XML file.
+To run the test project the correct details need to be added to the `OctaneSdkTests\App.config` XML file.
 There are two ways of authenticating the API - either by the use of a *API key* or user and password.
 The recommended method is to use the *API Key*.

 See the default file for more information.  **Note:**  To run the tests correctly the user shoudl have *SharedSpace Admin* and *Workspace Admin* roles.